Skip to main content

 Set realistic turn limits

-Most real conversations resolve in 5-10 turns.
-Setting maxTurns too high wastes resources; too low may cut off before resolution.
+Most real conversations resolve in 5 to 10 turns.
+A maxTurns that is too high wastes API calls.
+One that is too low cuts the chat off before it resolves.

 Use stopping conditions for efficiency